naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize revenue from multiple sources including ads, affiliate links, digital product sales, and sponsored content.
+Track and visualize revenue from multiple monetization sources including ads, affiliate links, digital product sales, and sponsored content.

 ## Features
 - Add revenue entries for different sources
-- Visualize revenue over time with a chart
+- Visualize revenue data with interactive charts
-- View a list of all revenue entries
-- Easy to use dashboard
+- Easy-to-use admin interface

 ## Installation
 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the 'Revenue Tracker' menu in the admin panel
+3. Access the Revenue Tracker from the admin menu

 ## Setup
 - No additional setup required.
-Start adding revenue entries right away.
+Start adding revenue data from the admin interface.

 ## Usage
+- Go to the Revenue Tracker menu in your WordPress admin
-- Enter the source, amount, and date of each revenue entry
+- Fill in the source, amount, and date for each revenue entry
-- Click 'Add Revenue' to save
+- Click 'Save Revenue' to record the entry
-- View your revenue chart and list
+- View your revenue chart for visual insights

-## Support
+## Requirements
-For support, please contact us at support@revenuetracker.com
+- WordPress 5.0 or higher
+- JavaScript enabled in your browser